 These Pacific gray whales have traveled from the Arctic to Baja, California.
 Each January or February, a Whale Watching Weekend festival is located at Cabrillo National Monument.

-The Old Point Loma Lighthouse is 168 Years Old
+The Old Point Loma Lighthouse Is 168 Years Old

 While most of the United State’s history might be associated with East Coast sites, we have quite a bit of history in San Diego, too.
 The Old Point Loma Lighthouse was erected in 1855.